How to configure catalogs for Apps?

 In the source settings, when possible, we display a Default value when is empty field.
 If you fill in this field, the PIM will send this value when the product's source attribute value is empty.

-When you have no target to map
+When you have no source to map

 For string, number, and boolean targets, you can select a Default value when you have no source to map.
 In this case, the PIM will send the default value you set up as the target value for all your products.